xgigil/MPDO-Locational-Clearance-System/README.md

       - [ ] Inform applicant to claim physical copy at MPDO
   - Rejected → Rejected by MPDO Approving Authority
     - [ ] Receive rejected application
+        - [ ] Attached are all the Reports uploaded during the process
     - [ ] Notify applicant with rejection comments

 **GIS Specialist**